orion-constellation/.github/profile/README.md

 # Synavate Labs: Orion AI Threat Intelligence Platform
 ## Vision Summary:
-Synavate Labs is developing the "Orion AI Threat Platform/Constellation," a Cyber Threat Intelligence Platform.
-The repositories currently reflect a blend of creativity and technical aspirations.
+Synavate Labs is developing the "Orion AI Threat Platform/Constellation".
+The public repositories currently reflect a blend of research and technical implementation.
 Below is a concise summary of the concept and goals.
+Ultimately,  we want to see most of the heavy lifting in a growing threat landscape handled by traditional Machine Learning Techniques blended with leveraging contemporary LLM's.

 ### Thesis: Adversarial AI is rapidly advancing, necessitating innovative defense strategies.
 Orion aims to be an offensive-defensive tool with four core components, drawing inspiration from the Orion Hunter constellation.
 This remains a research project with ongoing developments and learnings.